FAQs

 Are owners required to register rental units?

 Yes.
-Section 6-58.55 of the Alameda Municipal Code requires that landlords provide a registration statement for each rental unit, including landlords of units that are subsidized through the Housing Choice Voucher (Section 8) program.
+Section 6-58.55 of the Alameda Municipal Code requires that landlords provide an initial registration statement for each rental unit, including landlords of units that are subsidized through the Housing Choice Voucher (Section 8) program.

 How often is registration required?